-The interest income of \$3.9 million pertains to income earned from short-term investments, and from installment receivables.
-Financing charges decreased from \$159.7 million in 2021 to \$149.0 million in 2022, due to the decrease in interest from loans aligned with the decrease in amount of loan outstanding.
+The interest income of ₱3.9 million pertains to income earned from short-term investments, and from installment receivables.
+Financing charges decreased from ₱159.7 million in 2021 to ₱149.0 million in 2022, due to the decrease in interest from loans aligned with the decrease in amount of loan outstanding.
 Foreign exchange gains were booked during the year due to currency fluctuations where US\$ strengthens compared to Php.
+Others - net increased by ₱20.9 million (24%) due mainly to the reversal of ECL provision.